theopensystemslab/planx-new/doc/how-to/how-to-setup-custom-subdomains.md

         cat chain.cert | pulumi config set ssl-{team}-chain --stack production --secret
         ```

-        To validate the above steps, check `infrastructure/application/Pulumi.production.yaml` which will list the above secrets for the team in an encrypted format.
+        To validate that you have successfully added the secrets to Pulumi, check `infrastructure/application/Pulumi.production.yaml` which will list the above secrets for the team in an encrypted format.

-        At this stage we can execute `pulumi preview` from the application layer to check for any issues with the config.

 7. **PlanX** - Deploy to production in order to create ACM records and CloudFront CDN